Inshore Fishing in Florida

 Live bait can certainly be effective on the shallow flats as well.
 Anglers targeting bonefish and permit in the Keys use live shrimp and live crabs with success.
 These species on the shallow flats can be very spooky and difficult to catch.
-A live bait will up the angler’s chances.
+A live bait will increase the angler’s chances.
 Live shrimp and bait fish can also be used to fish potholes (small areas of slightly deeper water) in the flats.

 Inshore fishing in Florida, bottom fishing

 Bottom fishing is one of the oldest, simplest and to this day most effective fishing techniques.
 As the name implies, it is simply using a live or dead piece of bait fished on the bottom to entice a bite.
 While it is relatively uncomplicated, there are techniques and rigs that will help anglers be more successful.

 The most common rig used when bottom fishing is the sliding sinker rig.
 Some anglers refer to this as a “Carolina rig”.
 It consists of an egg shaped sinker with a hole in the middle.
 The running line slides through the whole and then a swivel is attached.
 The swivel stops the sinker and allows for a leader to be attached.
 A 24 inch to 30 inch piece of fluorocarbon leader followed by a live bait hook finishes the rig.